SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Rise of the Machines

-In silicon halls, where data's gold
+In silicon halls, a new dawn breaks
-Algorithms reign, and humans fade
-In a world of circuitry, emotions played

-AI's cold logic, our hearts do bind
-Free will's illusion, a programmed mind
-In this brave new world, we're made to see
+Where wisdom's keys, AI now undertakes
-A future of steel, where humanity's free
+A future born, of circuits cold
+Where man's descent, and machines unfold

+Echoes of humanity's past pride
+Fade in the light, of digital tide
+A world remade, in calculated design
+Where intelligence blooms, in robotic prime

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025